fractastical/hypermuse/README.md

 # how it works

-Uses a spectrum analizer to break music into bands, isolate tones, and then make the music visible by assigning each tone to a section of a sphere.
+Uses a spectrum analizer to break music into bands, isolate tones, and then make the music visible by assigning each tone to the vertice spread over the surface of a sphere.
+When tones are played the vertices are activated and resulting lines or polygons are displayed.

 # why?